zhaozhuoran/minto/DEMO.md

 4. Join — Minto sniffs the handshake, rewrites the hostname, applies any access controls, and tunnels you to the backend.

-That is the working demo.
+That is a fully working local demo.
 Stop Minto any time with `Ctrl+C`.

 ## Trying the special features